jagi/meteor-astronomy/_includes/v2/key_concepts/validation.md

 # Validation

 Validators allows checking validity of fields' values.
 For instance, we can check whether a value of a given field is a correct email string or if it matches a regular expression.
+By default Astronomy checks validity of fields' types.

 **Validating document**